 - Add the oil, turkey, and onion to a medium-large skillet over medium-high heat.
 Cook until the meat is browned, about 5 to 8 minutes, stirring occasionally.

-- To assemble the bowls, divide the baby greens between 4 bowls, and top with the rice, taco meat, tomatoes, onion, and cheddar.
+- Divide the baby greens between 4 bowls.
+Top each with rice, taco meat, tomatoes, onion, and cheddar.

 - Serve along with the dressing to spoon on top.

 - Nutritional Information: Information for this recipe was calculated without the optional topping ideas.

 - Taco Spice Mix: You can use store-bought or make your own blend (my blend has ancho chili powder, chipotle chili powder, cumin, oregano, onion powder, garlic powder, and black pepper).